missycoder/QiblaQuestSG/readme.md

 ## Design and User Experience

 ### Visual Theme
 The design aims for simplicity and accessibility.
 The color scheme is chosen to be visually appealing yet easy on the eyes.
-Gold, white, black, and green tones are used to symbolize growth, harmony, and peace, aligning with the theme of spirituality and nature.
+These tones are used to symbolize growth, harmony, and peace, aligning with the theme of spirituality and nature.
+- **Gold**: #ad9551
+- **White**: rgb(255,255,255)
+- **Black**: rgb(0,0,0)
+- **Green**: #2a5f2b

 ### Fonts
 Clear and readable fonts are selected to ensure accessibility for all users.
-Sans-serif fonts are preferred for better legibility, especially on digital screens.
+Georgia, 'Times New Roman', Times, serif fonts are preferred for better legibility, especially on digital screens.

 ### Layout
 The layout is designed to be intuitive and user-friendly, with essential features easily accessible.
 The map takes center stage, providing the main interface for users to interact with.